mesteller-bioinfolab/NSUN7/README.md

 Total Proteome folder

 -Run the script called "TotalProteomeAnalysisSNU.R" to execute the analysis fo the total proteome.
-The script needs a function called "REMOVALcontaminantsPEAKS.R" which is also included in the github.
+The script needs a function called "REMOVALcontaminantsPEAKS.R" and the file "contaminants.fasta" which are also included in the github.